ashraful2871/Assingment-9/README.md

 ### **Header**

-- Displays a welcome message with the user's name if logged in.❌
+- Displays a welcome message with the user's name if logged in.✅
-- Includes a logo on the left.❌
+- Includes a logo on the left.✅
-- Navigation with icons and text for routes: `Home`, `Brands`, `My Profile` (logged-in users only), and `About Dev`.❌
+- Navigation with icons and text for routes: `Home`, `Brands`, `My Profile` (logged-in users only), and `About Dev`.✅
 - Shows login and registration buttons for guests.❌
-- Displays user picture, email, and a logout button for logged-in users.❌✅
+- Displays user picture, email, and a logout button for logged-in users.✅

 ### **Main Section**